-Number of Enrolled Students Awarded Aid First-time Full- time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad Α Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2023 cohort) 1,459 5,621 216 В Number of students in line a who applied for needbased financial aid 1,383 4,539 127 С Number of students in line b who were determined to have financial need 913 3,322 85 D Number of students in line ${f c}$ who were awarded any financial aid 912 3,318 80 E Number of students in line d who were awarded any need-based scholarship or grant aid 638 2,376 50 F Number of students in line d who were awarded any need-based self-help aid 472 2,281 61 G Number of students in line d who were awarded any non-need-based scholarship or grant aid 901 3,027 50 Н Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) 447 1,010 11 I On average, the percentage of need that was met of students who were awarded any need-based aid.
-Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 91.1% 79.6% 52.0% J The average financial aid package of those in line d .
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$ 24,684 \$ 20,963 \$ 9,835 K Average need-based scholarship and grant award of those in line e \$ 8,754 \$ 9,063 \$ 5,075 L Average need-based self-help award (excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f \$ 3,079 \$ 4,361 \$ 4,210
+Number of Enrolled Students Awarded Aids Full-time First-time First-year Full-time Undergrad (Incl.
+Fresh) Less Than Full-time Undergrad A Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2024 cohort) В Number of students in line a who applied for need-based financial aid С Number of students in line b who were determined to have financial need D Number of students in line ${f c}$ who were awarded any financial aid E Number of students in line ${\bf d}$ who were awarded any need-based scholarship or grant aid F Number of students in line ${\bf d}$ who were awarded any need-based self-help aid G Number of students in line d who were awarded any non-need-based scholarship or grant aid н Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) ı On average, the percentage of need that was met of students who were awarded any need-based aid.
+Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) J The average financial aid package of those in line d.
+Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) K Average need-based scholarship or grant award of those in line e L Average need-based self-help award (excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f

-M Average need-based loan (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f who were awarded a need-based loan \$ 3,009 \$ 4,191 \$ 4,210
+Full-time First-time First-year Full-time Undergrad (Incl.
+Fresh) Less Than Full-time Undergrad М Average need-based loan (excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f who were awarded a need-based loan

-- H2A Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid. - Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time freshmen should also be - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+H2A.
+Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid.

+- ✓ Numbers should reflect the cohort awarded the dollars reported in H1. - ✓ In the chart below, students may be counted in more than one row, and full-time, first-time, first-year should also be counted as full-time undergraduates.

-Number of Enrolled Students Awarded Non-need- based Scholarships and Grants First-time Full-time Freshmen Full-time Undergrad (Incl.
-Fresh.)
-Less Than Full-time Undergrad Z Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 531 1,923 47 0 Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 10,778 \$ 9,161 \$ 4,014 Р Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 76 314 5 Q Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$ 14,349 \$ 12,672 \$ 12,823
+Number of Enrolled Students Awarded Non-need-based Scholarships and Grants Full-time First-time First-year Full-time Undergrad (Incl.
+Fresh) Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 0 Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n Р Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant Q Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p